Data Science Workspace walkthrough

 Convert storeType to indicator variable

-The current storeType column will be dropped.
+The current storeType column is dropped.

 Convert isHoliday to numeric type